Turkey Point Nuclear Generating Station: 2008 Florida electricity blackout

 On February 26, 2008, both reactors were shut down due to the loss of off-site power during a widespread power outage in South Florida, affecting 700,000 customers.

-At least 2.5 million people were without power.
-The blackout was initially caused by an overheated voltage switch that soon caught fire in a power substation in Miami, 23 miles away from the plant.
 The fire occurred at 1:08 PM and caused an automatic shutdown of the power plant.
 This led to a domino effect that caused outages as far north as Daytona Beach and Tampa.
 Power was restored by 4:30 PM.
-The reason this malfunction caused such widespread outages is still under investigation.
+The reason this malfunction caused such widespread outages was still under investigation a few days later.

 Walt Disney World Resort, Orlando International Airport, and Miami International Airport were among the places affected by the outage.

+At least 2.5 million people were without power.

+The blackout was initially caused by an overheated voltage switch that soon caught fire at in a power substation in Miami, 23 miles away from the plant.
+Although the substation had protective relays to isolate the electrical fault from the broader transmission system, a local engineer was troubleshooting a failure within the substation at the time of the blackout, and had temporarily disabled the protection systems contrary to Florida Power & Light policy.
+Additional layers of protection eventually removed the substation from service, but required 1.7 s to do so.
+The long fault duration caused substantial power swings, and many generators tripped off-line to protect themselves from damage; Turkey Point was one such.

 David Hoffman, a nuclear supervisor at Turkey Point, resigned over the incident and was subsequently sued by Florida Power and Light for return of a bonus.
 Hoffman countersued, claiming he was pressured to restart the reactors while they were in a condition which in his judgment made it unsafe to do so.
 Upper management wanted the reactors restarted during xenon dead time, which would have led to the operators at the controls having to continuously step control rods to safely manage reactor output.

 Florida Power and Light responded to the allegation, claiming Hoffman's suit was "self-motivated".